“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 Cod is sold preserved in salt, known and consumed all over the world, for example, Portugal has a recipe for every day of the year.

-On 27, 28 and 29 September, in Riccia, on the occasion of the feast of San Michele Arcangelo, the “Festival of fried peppers and cod” takes place, with a tasting of fried peppers and cod cooked in the three traditional ways of the place: fried in batter, “arracanate” with a lot of oregano and cooked in the oven and “ammullecate” with plenty of breadcrumbs.
+On 27, 28 and 29 September, in Riccia, on the occasion of the feast of San Michele Arcangelo, the “Festival of fried peppers and cod” takes place, with a tasting of fried peppers and cod cooked in the three traditional ways of the place: fried in butter, “arracanate” with a lot of oregano and cooked in the oven and “ammullecate” with plenty of breadcrumbs.